Next Parish Council Meetings

 FOLLOWING THE CLOSURE OF THE VILLAGE HALL DUE TO CORONAVIRUS, ALL PHYSICAL COUNCIL MEETINGS ARE CANCELLED UNTIL FURTHER NOTICE.
 MEETINGS WILL INSTEAD BE HELD REMOTELY.

-Due to the Coronavirus outbreak, the Pavilion is closed for the forseeable future.
-The open area of the Rec. remains accessible for exercise and the tennis court and play area have now re-opened, but you are urged to comply with Government restrictions regarding keeping a safe distance from others.
+Due to the Coronavirus outbreak, the Pavilion and tennis court are closed for the forseeable future The open area of the Rec. remains accessible for exercise and the play area wil remain open, but you are urged to comply with Government restrictions regarding keeping a safe distance from others.